Tamwar Masood: Reception

 Upon the announcement of Tamwar's departure from the series, Stuart Heritage from The Guardian said that Tamwar and Nancy were his favourite EastEnders couple but said their departure storyline "feels as if it's been chucked together blindfolded at the last minute in a panic".
 Heritage opined that Tamwar's departure would be a "great loss" and said, "he's always been a character out of step with the rest of the show", adding "the overwhelming memory of Tamwar will be him simply existing; walking around Albert Square in an anorak, not really doing anything, underplaying every line in a way that suggests he's an overlay from a parallel, less histrionic version of EastEnders. [...]
 He did his best work on the sidelines, an alien observer of the most befuddlingly toxic neighbourhood in the country."
 Hannah Verdier from The Guardian called Tamwar a "strangely lovable charisma vacuum".
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Tamwar 31st on their ranked list of the Best EastEnders characters of all time, calling him a "Nerdy assistant market inspector and wouldbe stand-up comedian" who was "a much funnier character than he was ever given credit for".